About

 The Collecting Life

 In 1989 I saw a show in Paris: Magiciens de la terre.
 It had a profound effect on me.
 Before this show, I had no idea that so much amazing contemporary art was being made in Africa.
-After the show, when I met Andre Magnin (one of the curators of the show), I decided to collect mainly contemporary African art.
+After the show, when I met Andre Magnin (one of the curators of the show)

 To me at that time